TylerTemp/SaintsField/README.md

 *   `bool contentIsCallback=false`

-    if true, the `content` will be interpreted as a property / callback function.
+    if true, the `content` will be interpreted as a property/callback function.

-    If the value (or returned value) is string, then the content will be changed
+    If the value (or returned value) is a string, then the content will be changed

     If the value is `(string content, EMessageType messageType)` then both content and message type will be changed